cmxgloria/Ruby-learning/ordering-your-libaray&HASHES AND SYMBOLS.md

   title = gets.chomp
-  puts "What rating does the movie have? " rating = gets.chomp movies[title.to_s] = rating
+  puts "What rating does the movie have? " rating = gets.chomp
+  #Add that movie/rating pair to the movies hash
+  movies[title.to_s] = rating
 when "update"
   puts "Updated!"